vsillan/game-server-programming-course/presentations/mongodb_2.md

 ### Query cursor

-When you call find, the database is _NOT_ queried immediately
+When you call find, the database is NOT queried immediately <!-- .element: class="fragment" -->

-The database returns results from find using a **cursor**
+The database returns the results from "find" by using a cursor <!-- .element: class="fragment" -->

-Cursor allows to control the eventual output of a query
+Cursor allows control of the eventual output of a query <!-- .element: class="fragment" -->

-Almost every method on a cursor object returns the cursor itself so that you can chain options in any order
+Almost every method on a cursor object returns the cursor itself <!-- .element: class="fragment" -->

+- It's possible chain options in any order <!-- .element: class="fragment" -->

 ---